JohnlNguyen/go-sdk/r2/README.md

 The key difference here is making use of a variadic list of "Options" which are really just functions that satisfy the signature `func(*r2.Request) error`.
 This lets developers _extend_ the possible options that can be specified, vs. having a strictly hard coded list hung off the `request.Request` object, which require a PR to make changes to.

+## Usage

+R2 uses a different paradigm from `go-sdk/request`; instead of chaining calls with a "fluent" api, options can be provided in a variadic list.
+This lets users extend the possible options as necessary.

 ## Example

 ```golang